Is 2017 the year of NFC mobile payments?

 NFC mobile payments are more secure than magnetic strip card payments, which can easily be duplicated.
 In addition, while thieves can steal a phone, they won't be able to use it to make a payment because the mobile wallet will require a passcode or even a thumbprint for use.
 These systems also generally offer some sort of encryption so the customer's actual credit card number isn't stored in the system.
 Instead, mobile wallets generate a one-time code that is virtually useless to thieves if obtained.

 On Oct.
 1, 2015, liability for some cases of card-present fraud officially became merchants' responsibility.
 Because upgrading to EMV-compliant equipment may be in merchants' best interest, they might as well prepare for the future by implementing NFC-enabled payment processing equipment while they're at it.
 Since adoption will likely start to grow over the next year, merchants should get out ahead of the pack now and offer this technology.

 Many customers already use app-driven loyalty programs with their favorite brands.
 Businesses have an opportunity to connect NFC payments and existing loyalty programs to increase engagement.
 Apple Wallet now allows customers to store loyalty cards in addition to credit and debit cards.
 In addition, Walgreens just integrated its loyalty program with Apple Pay and many other retailers, including Dunkin Donuts and Panera Bread, have announced similar deals.

-It remains to be seen whether 2016 will be the year NFC mobile payments truly take off.
+It remains to be seen whether 2017 will be the year NFC technology truly take off.
 However, Many signs indicate that NFC mobile payment adoption will increase dramatically, so merchants should be prepared.
 Customers enjoy having more options to make payments, and for early adopters, the ability to make a NFC mobile payment will be exciting and memorable.